-8.7.6.4 Vital Signs
+8.7.5.4 Vital Signs

-Vital sign results (blood pressure, heart rate and temperature) will be summarized at Visit 1 (Day -30 to Day -2) and Visit 3-5 pre- and post-study drug administration for each treatment group by calculating the mean, median, standard deviation, and range.
-Mean change from baseline will also be presented where baseline is defined as prior to study drug administration at Visit 3-5 for each study visit.
+Vital sign results (blood pressure, heart rate and temperature) will be summarized at Visit 1 (Day -30 to Day -7), Visit 3 (Day 0) and Visit 8 (Day 7 /AM) and 17 (Day 11/PM pre- and post-study drug administration for all study arms by calculating the mean, median, standard deviation, and range.
+Mean change from baseline will also be presented where baseline is defined as prior to study drug administration at Visit 3 (Day 0) for each study visit.

-8.7.6.5 Microbiology Analysis
+8.7.5.5 Microbiology Analysis

-All stimulated saliva and dental plaque samples obtained in this study will be tested for S. mutans using mitis-salivarius bacitracin (MSB) agar plating.
-Stimulated saliva and dental plaque samples taken at visits 3 & 6 will be tested for total bacteria testing using Todd Hewitt (TH) agar plating.
-Dental plaque and stimulated saliva samples will be stored for S. mutans and total bacteria testing using quantitative Real-Time Polymerase Chain Reaction (qRT-PCR) and bacterial community analysis.
-Descriptive statistics utilizing mean, standard deviation, median and range of oral microbes at each time point for each treatment group will be determined and compared to Baseline, as applicable.
+Stimulated saliva and dental plaque samples will be analyzed for the number of S. mutans and total number of bacteria present.
+Samples will be analyzed by MSB and TH agar plating.
+Samples will be stored for analysis using qRT-PCR and bacterial community analysis.
+Bacterial community analysis and qRT-PCR data will be analyzed at appropriate time points based on plating assessments.
+Descriptive statistics utilizing mean, standard deviation, median and range of oral microbes at each time point for each study arm will be determined and compared to Baseline, as applicable.

-Further details regarding the microbiology analysis will be presented in the Statistical Analysis Plan (SAP).
+Further details regarding Microbiology analysis will be presented in the Statistical Analysis Plan (SAP).